ashdavies/talks/2024/04/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ![35%](monkeyuser-production-ready.png)

-^ The reality is, we don't always have luxury of working in green fields
+^ Don't have luxury of working in green fields

-^ Production projects are complicated, often with a backlog of tech debt
+^ Production projects are complicated

+^ often with a backlog of tech debt

 ---

 ![](experts-template-legacy.jpeg)

-^ Can be tough to know where to start with legacy projects.
+^ Tough to know where to start

-^ Legacy code, topic most common to developers.

 ---